-Except with respect to damage or destruction which is the subject of Section 21, Landlord shall provide, as necessary, maintenance, repair, replacement, repainting and cleaning of all exterior areas of all Buildings (including, without limitation, the roof, foundation, exterior walls, and all structural portions of the Buildings, but excluding windows and doors), the heating, ventilating and air conditioning systems and equipment servicing all or any portion of the Buildings and walls separating tenants' leased premises within the Buildings; provided, however, if the Premises is a "free-standing" building, then, at Landlord’s election, Tenant shall perform the services described in subsection (a) above.
+Except with respect to damage or destruction which is the subject of Section 21, Landlord shall provide, as necessary, maintenance, repair, replacement, repainting and cleaning of all exterior areas of all Buildings (including, without limitation, the roof, foundation, exterior walls, and all structural portions of the Buildings, but excluding windows and doors), the heating, ventilating and air conditioning systems and equipment servicing all or any portion of the Buildings and walls separating tenants' leased premises within the Buildings.
+Notwithstanding the foregoing, Landlord shall maintain, at its sole cost and expense, the roof structure, unexposed utility lines up to the point of connection to the Premises, floor slab and structural walls of the Premises.
 Tenant shall pay to Landlord its Proportionate Share of Landlord’s cost for such maintenance, repair, replacement, repainting, cleaning and utilities (collectively "Building Expenses", whether pertaining to the Building and/or any and all other Buildings in the Shopping Center) in the manner set forth in Section 19; provided, however, that the Tenant's obligation to pay Landlord’s cost to maintain, repair and replace the heating, ventilating and air conditioning systems and equipment (collectively, "HVAC") shall be as provided below.
 If the HVAC services only the Premises, then, at Landlord’s election, Tenant shall pay the entire cost to maintain, repair and replace such HVAC (which obligation may include, without limitation, at Landlord’s election, a maintenance service contract with respect to such HVAC, on such terms and with such company as are approved by Landlord in writing); however, if the HVAC servicing the Premises also services other space within the Building, then Tenant shall pay as part of Building Expenses a pro rata share of the cost to maintain, repair and replace the HVAC (including, without limitation, an HVAC maintenance service contract with respect to such HVAC), which pro rata share shall be determined by a fraction, the numerator of which is the square footage of the Premises, and the denominator of which is the square footage of the portion of the leasable area of the Building serviced by such HVAC.
 Notwithstanding anything to the contrary contained in any other provision of this Lease, whether or not the Building is a free-standing building, Landlord shall have the option, upon notice to Tenant, to elect to cause Tenant at its sole cost and expense to perform any of the maintenance, repair and replacement obligations (including, without limitation, those pertaining to the HVAC) which are to be performed by Landlord hereunder.